The 5 must-know concepts of Japanese interior design

-Japanese architecture and interior design are among the most historically impactful and significant design concepts and theories ever.
+Japanese interior design are among the most historically impactful and significant design concepts and theories ever.
 It is difficult to underestimate the contribution that the Japanese have had on design.
 Intrinsically complex, multi-layered, and timeless, Japanese design still shapes and inspires us today.
-This is not only limited to traditional design concepts but also contemporary ones, Japan being an ever-flowing cultural and creative hub of the world
+This is not only limited to traditional design concepts but also contemporary ones, Japan being an ever-flowing cultural and creative hub of the world.

 Whether we speak of Zen, the quiet and serene design philosophy, or something more profound like kintsugi, the idea of accepting and emphasising imperfections, or even in the more pragmatic notions, such as the Genkan, the customary place where you remove shoes before proceeding indoors, Japanese interiors revolves around its deep roots in tradition, living clean, minimalism, balance, family, culture, and nature.
 Blending the home with nature, it's a great point for anyone who wishes to elevate their design thinking and find unique concepts.